 Feedback is always hard to hear, no matter how constructively or positively it’s presented.
 But, no matter how uncomfortable, learning from feedback is the best way to grow.
 While you may not want to solicit feedback actively, listen to the feedback and see the points when you receive it.
 Then take that input and incorporate it into what you’re doing.

-The critical thing to remember is that a job search is a journey, and that journey can take time.
+The critical thing to remember is that a job search is a journey that can take time.
 There may be bumps along the way, but if you course-correct now, your journey to a new job will take less time and be more fruitful.

-Did you use any of these tips, or have others you think are helpful?
+Did you use any of these tips to avoid job search mistakes helpful?
 Follow CanScribe on Instagram to share your thoughts and ideas with us!
-Check out the below video to learn more about job search mistakes to avoid.

 CanScribe is committed to offering excellence in education.
 As a leader in online training, we hold true to our core values of integrity, honesty, and empathy.
 We facilitate the achievement of ambitions and goals to empower people in their professional and personal lives.
 CanScribe supports programs and initiatives, both locally and internationally, positively impacting the world around us.